samuelsmal/Tutorials/00 - Intro to Tools/README.md

 ## Part 3: Homework 0

-Agree to work in groups of 4 people.
-Take the first homework as an opportunity to get to know your team: you can change before the second homework, after it the groups are made (also for the project!).
-Four persons is mandatory, only motivated exceptions will be accepted.
-Use Mattermost or other means to find a team if in need!

-Access homework 0 (OPTIONAL and UNGRADED) [here](https://github.com/epfl-ada-2019/Homework/tree/master/00%20-%20Optional%20Homework).
+Access Homework 0 (OPTIONAL and UNGRADED) [here](https://github.com/epfl-ada-2019/Homework/tree/master/00%20-%20Optional%20Homework).
 Clone the repo locally and take the opportunity to freshen up your Python skills, or to acquire them.

-For homework 0, *one* member per group has to use the [this link](https://classroom.github.com/g/eOXaZkyS) to register a team for the exercise and invite the other members, which will create your *team repository for the exercise*.
-Also, remember to register [here](https://go.epfl.ch/ada2019-signup) by Tuesday, October 1.
-Every member of the team should register with his/her email and the team name.

-On Thursday, October 3rd, the next “graded” homework will be released, along with a tutorial on Pandas.
+On Thursday, October 3, the first graded homework ("Homework 1") will be released.